hannesdatta/course-dprep/content/docs/exam/examplequestions.md

 {{< /hint >}}

-3. Please download the `github_repository.zip` file from the exam cover page and unzip it to a folder on this computer.
+3. Please download the [`github_repository.zip`](../github_repository.zip) file from the exam cover page and unzip it to a folder on this computer.
 Open this folder using Git Bash.
 Imagine you are a research assistant at Tilburg University, and you receive the following email from your project supervisor.
 Please submit your Git repository, by zipping the folder and uploading it here.

 {{< hint >}}

 Dear (name of student),

 Tilburg University is on its way to not only publish papers, but also the code that generated the results.
 That’s extremely important for open science - i.e., allowing others to reproduce findings.
-In the attachment (download here), I’m sending you the code of my empirical project.
-Admittedly, it’s not very well structured (e.g., directory structures are absent), but at least I have a common R file ([run.R](https://github.com/hannesdatta/course-dprep/blob/master/content/docs/modules/week5/tutorial/run_antwerp.R)) that ties all the parts together.
+In the attachment (download here), I’m sending you a zipped Git repository of my empirical project.
+Admittedly, it’s not very well structured (e.g., directory structures are absent), but at least I have a common R file (`run.R`) that simulates some demo data and ties all the parts of my project together.

 Starting from `run.R`, can you apply your learnings from dPrep, and submit a link to a new repository in which you...

-- Create a proper directory structure (e.g., pipeline stages, see `run.R` for some ideas),
+- Separate the workflow into individual files corresponding to the main steps in this project (e.g., simulate data, see `run.R` for some ideas),
-- Separate source code from generated files,
+- Separate source code from generated files (i.e., use separate folders),
 - Have a proper readme at the repository (in an `.md` file),
-- Ignore files that should not be versioned using .gitignore, and
+- Ignore files that should not be versioned using `.gitignore`, and
 - remove `run.R` and replace it by a proper makefile for this project.
 - throughout, make use of frequent commits and commit messages.

-I really look forward seeing your work.
-Your deliverable is the zipped Git repository, which you can upload in the answer box below.
+I really look forward seeing your work, delivered in a clean zipped Git repository, which you can upload below.

 {{< /hint >}}